 Federal Regulations for Truck Safety

 In order to encourage and enforce public safety on Texas highways, the Department of Public Safety (DPS) has defined regulations and policies for truck drivers and companies to follow.
-When an accident results from failure to adhere to these regulations and results in your injury or loss of a loved one, you should not be responsible for any financial damages; let our injury attorneys in Beaumont assist you.
+When an accident results from failure to adhere to these regulations and results in your injury or loss of a loved one, you should not be responsible for any financial damages; let our injury attorneys assist you.

 Texas State has rules regarding the following aspects of truck driving: